o3t1w/ChatGPT-Uncensored/README.md

     git clone https://github.com/o3t1w/ChatGPT-Uncensored
     cd ChatGPT-Uncensored

-Go to beta.openai.com and create a token in terminal
+ - Go to beta.openai.com and create a token
+ - in  terminal enter these commands one by one:

     export CHATGPT_TOKEN=<api key>